gdicenzo/0010-lab-6/README.md

 # 0010-lab-6
-repo for CMPINF 0010 Lab 6
+Repo for CMPINF 0010 Lab 6

+**NOTE: we are not in the same lab session**
+- Garrett is in Lab B
+- Tianyi is in Lab C